 Hagel's meeting with Chang is part of a U.S. effort to focus more on its relations with Asia, even as conflict and uncertainty in the Mideast dominate world headlines.

-U.S. President Barack Obama and Chinese President Xi Jinping met in June in (the western U.S. state of) California, discussing a wide range of issues, but failing to reach an agreement on cybersecurity.
-The U.S. leader accused China of intellectual property theft, while Mr. Xi said his country also has been the victim of cyberattacks.
+U.S. President Barack Obama and Chinese President Xi Jinping met in June in the western U.S. state of California, discussing a wide range of issues, but failing to reach an agreement on cybersecurity.
+The U.S. leader accused China of intellectual property theft, while Xi said his country also was the victim of cyberattacks.